 Amy Bartkowski, Volunteer Executive for the student-run UQ Geography and Environmental Management (GEMS) Society, agrees.
 Both UQ GEMS and the UQ Marine Society provide student support to help coordinate the UQ Clean Up Australia Day effort.

-Amy is involved for the second year running.
+Amy was involved in 2023 for the second year running.
 She is also completing her Honours year of a Bachelor of Environmental Management and says that being part of the clean up has really encouraged her to reduce waste in her own daily life.

 “Seeing the build-up of single-use plastics in such a small area is a real motivator to opt for reusable alternatives.
 It’s an annual reminder of Australia’s waste crisis,” she says.